 - 1. If in doubt, it might be appropriate to make another choice. - 2.
-Footwear must always be worn.

-- 3. Heads must be free of hats, hoods or other headgear, unless required for medical or religious reasons. - 4.
+Footwear must always be worn. - 3.
+Heads must be free of hats, hoods or other headgear, unless required for medical or religious reasons. - 4.
 Undergarments must be covered by outer clothing whether standing or sitting. - 5.
-Shorts and skirts must extend to mid-thigh and remain appropriate when a student is seated. - 6.
+Shorts and skirts must cover undergarments and remain appropriate when a student is seated. - 6.
 Coats must be placed in lockers, unless special permission has been granted. - 7.
 Clothing must be free of slogans or advertising regarding weapons, drugs, alcohol, tobacco, drug paraphernalia, obscene language, threats or any other image/language that is a distraction to the learning environment. - 8.
-Pajamas must be avoided as school clothing. - 9.
-Tops must cover your midriff, be closed on the sides and have straps thick enough to cover any undergarments. - 10.
-All clothing choices must be of a nature that undergarments cannot be seen through them. - 11.
-Backpacks must remain in lockers, unless special permission is given. - 12.
+Pajamas must be avoided as school clothing.

+- 9. All clothing choices must be of a nature that undergarments cannot be seen through them. - 10.
+Backpacks must remain in lockers, unless special permission is given. - 11.
+If any part of a student's appearance becomes a distraction to the learning environment they may be asked to make changes to support the learning environment. - 12.
 In addition to clothing choices, good hygiene is an important part of our presentation and must be maintained at all times.